sercankulcu/sercankulcu.github.io/_pencils/2026-07-02-giotto-colored-pencils.md

 That means clean surviving examples can become surprisingly informative with age.

 They preserve an object that was never designed to become archival.

+## The School Pencil as a Cultural Object

 This is one reason Giotto belongs in a pencil collection even if the collection already contains more technically sophisticated colored pencils.